1999 Acura Classic

 The 1999 Acura Classic was a women's tennis tournament played on outdoor hard courts that was part of the Tier II category of the 1999 WTA Tour.
-It was the 26th edition of the tournament and took place in Manhattan Beach, California, United States, from August 9 through August 15, 1999.
+It was the 26th edition of the tournament and took place at the Manhattan Country Club in Manhattan Beach, California, United States, from August 9 through August 15, 1999.
 Sixth-seeded Serena Williams won the singles title.